This chapter introduces monitoring and troubleshooting Cumulus Linux.

 - Monitoring Virtual Device Counters

-- Understanding and Decoding the cl-support Output File
+- Understanding the cl-support Output File

 - Troubleshooting Network Interfaces